tigerbeetle/tigerbeetle/docs/design/data-modeling.md

 ### Examples (Recommended)
 #### Time-Based Identifiers

-A time-based identifier (such as ULID or UUIDv7) are recommended for most applications.
+A time-based identifier (such as ULID or UUIDv7) is recommended for most applications.

+TigerBeetle clients include an `id()` function to generate IDs using these recommendations.

 A ULID ("Universally Unique Lexicographically Sortable identifier") consists of:

 - 48 bits of (millisecond) timestamp (high-order bits)
 - 80 bits of randomness (low-order bits)

-**Important**: When creating multiple objects during the same millisecond, increment the random bytes (instead of generating new random bytes).
+**Important**: If you generate IDs yourself instead of using the `id()` function provided by the client libraries, **increment the random bytes** when creating multiple objects during the same millisecond (instead of generating new random bytes).
 Make sure to also store random bytes first, timestamp bytes second, and both in little-endian.
 These details ensure that a sequence of objects have strictly increasing ids according to the server.
 (Such ids are amenable to LSM optimizations, leading to higher database throughput).

 - ULIDs have an insignificant risk of collision.